Aybex/ImageFilters/README.md

 # ImageFilters

-This project is a collection of multiple image filters packed together (mostly upscalers), written in C# .NET 7.
+This project is a collection of multiple image filters packed together (mostly upscalers), written in C# .NET 8.
 The goal is more like getting each possible available rescaling algorithm into the library.

 This project is based on the work of [Hawkynt](https://github.com/Hawkynt), initial project available [here](https://github.com/Hawkynt/2dimagefilter).

-The project was optimized, modernized, ported to .NET 7 and split into 3 different C# Projects : Library of all filters and upscalers, UI and CLI.
-A new GUI was made in WPF in modern fluent windows 11 style using WPF-UI Library
+The project was optimized, modernized, ported to .NET 8 and split into a core Library of all filters and upscalers and a new GUI was made in WPF in modern fluent windows 11 style using WPF-UI Library

 ## Benchmark
 Running all **129 Filters** on a 128x128 image, on a 4x Upscale when it's available gives **-60%**  of time reduction and **-82%** of memory gain.